Prenatal testing: Third trimester

+Legislation

+In Europe

+Prenatal diagnosis (DPN) is permitted throughout Europe, with the exception of Ireland.
+Eight (8) countries have no legislation on this matter.
+However, there are differences between states.
+For instance, in Poland, the deadline for DPN is 22 weeks.
+In Malta, the Parliamentary Social Affairs Committee specified in its 2005 report that DPN should only be allowed for conditions for which therapeutic options exist.
+Nevertheless, all countries prohibit DPN for non-medical purposes (such as sex selection), for example.

+In France

+Article L2131-1 of the Public Health Code, stemming from the July 2011 bioethics law, states that "prenatal diagnosis refers to medical practices, including obstetric and fetal ultrasound, aimed at detecting, in utero, a particularly severe condition in the embryo or fetus."
+The law requires that pregnant women receive clear information about these techniques to "assess the risk that the embryo or fetus may have a condition that could alter the course or management of the pregnancy.

 Ethical and practical issues

 Non-genetic prenatal testing

 Parents need to make informed decisions about screening, diagnosis, and any actions to be taken as a result.
 Many screening tests are inaccurate, so one worrisome test result frequently leads to additional, more invasive tests.
 If prenatal testing confirms a serious disability, many parents are forced to decide whether to continue the pregnancy or seek an abortion.
 The "option" of screening becomes an unexpected requirement to decide.
-See wrongful abortion.

 In some genetic conditions, for instance cystic fibrosis, an abnormality can only be detected if DNA is obtained from the fetus.
 Usually an invasive method is needed to do this.